josschavezf/josschavezf/content/authors/admin/_index.md

 ---

 I am a mexican Ph.D.
-Student at the Biotechnology Institute-UNAM in Merino's [Lab](https://biocomputo.ibt.unam.mx) focused on bioinformatics analysis of transcriptional regulators in bacteria.
+Candidate at the Biotechnology Institute-UNAM in Merino's [Lab](https://biocomputo.ibt.unam.mx) focused on bioinformatics analysis of transcriptional regulators in bacteria.

 I have used [R](https://www.r-project.org) programming language during the last 4 years and since 2018 started developing my own packages.
-I have been awarded with scholarships from Bioconductor and RStudio to present my work as a developer at BioC Conference 2019 and 2020, and attend RStudioConf in 2020.
+I have awarded scholarships from Bioconductor and RStudio to present my work as a developer at BioC Conference 2019 and 2020, and attend RStudioConf in 2020.

-I am interested on expanding the community of R users and developers.
-Recently, I joined the board team of the [Community of Software Developers for Bioinformatics](https://comunidadbioinfo.github.io) and co-founded [R-Ladies Cuernavaca](https://www.meetup.com/es/rladies-cuernavaca/).
+I am interested in expanding the community of R users and developers.
+Recently, I joined the board team of the [Community of Software Developers for Bioinformatics](https://comunidadbioinfo.github.io), the board team of the [Mexican Network of Bioinformatics](the board team of the [Community of Software Developers for Bioinformatics](https://comunidadbioinfo.github.io)) and co-founded [R-Ladies Cuernavaca](https://rladiesmx.netlify.app).